MathStuff/Matrices/README.md

 C.joint(matrix) #Returns a matrix of shared rows with given 'matrix'

-C.mean(n,asDict) #Returns the nth column's average, give None as argument to get the all columns' averages; asDict: True to get return a dictionary of features as keys and means as values, False to get means in a list.
+C.mean(n,asDict) #Returns the nth column or column named n's average, give None as argument to get the all columns' averages; asDict: True to get return a dictionary of features as keys and means as values, False to get means in a list.
 If n is given and asDict is False, returns a number.

-C.ranged(n,asDict) #Returns the nth column's range, give None as argument to get the all columns' ranges; asDict: True to get return a dictionary of features as keys and ranges as values, False to get ranges in a list.
+C.ranged(n,asDict) #Returns the nth column or column named n's range, give None as argument to get the all columns' ranges; asDict: True to get return a dictionary of features as keys and ranges as values, False to get ranges in a list.
 If n is given and asDict is False, returns a number.

-C.median(n) #Returns the nth column's median, give None to get all columns' medians
+C.median(n) #Returns the nth column or column named n's median, give None to get all columns' medians

-C.freq(n) #Returns the nth column's elements frequency as a dictionary where elements are keys and how often they repeat as values.
+C.freq(n) #Returns the nth column or column named n's elements frequency as a dictionary where elements are keys and how often they repeat as values.
 If called without arguments, returns every column"s frequencies

-C.mode(n) #Returns the nth column's mode, give None to get all columns' modes
+C.mode(n) #Returns the nth column or column named n's mode, give None to get all columns' modes

-C.iqr(n,as_quartiles,asDict) #Returns the nth column's iqr, give None to get all columns' iqr values.
+C.iqr(n,as_quartiles,asDict) #Returns the nth column or column named n's iqr, give None to get all columns' iqr values.
 If first,second and third quartiles is desired, give as_quartiles parameter bool(True); asDict: True to get return a dictionary of features as keys and iqr's as values, False to get iqr's in a list.
 If n is given and asDict is False, returns a number(or a list dependent on as_quartiles).

-C.sdev(n,population,asDict) #Returns the nth column's standard deviation, if None is given as an argument returns all columns' standard deviations.
+C.sdev(n,population,asDict) #Returns the nth column or column named n's standard deviation, if None is given as an argument returns all columns' standard deviations.
 Give population parameter 1 if calculation is not for samples, 0 otherwise; asDict: True to get return a dictionary of features as keys and standard deviations as values, False to get standard deviations in a list.
 If n is given and asDict is False, returns a number.

-C.var(n,population,asDict) #Returns the nth column's variance, if None is given as an argument returns all columns' variance.
+C.var(n,population,asDict) #Returns the nth column or column named n's variance, if None is given as an argument returns all columns' variance.
 Give population parameter 1 if calculation is not for samples, 0 otherwise; asDict: True to get return a dictionary of features as keys and variances as values, False to get variances in a list.
 If n is given and asDict is False, returns a number.

 C.cov(col1,col2,population) #Returns the col1 and col2's covariance.
 Give population parameter True if calculation is not for samples

-C.z(row,col,population) #Returns the z-scores of the desired row and/or column, call without arguments to get the all z-scores as a matrix.
-If both row and column given, returns a number.
+C.z(col,population) #Returns the z-scores of the desired  column, call without arguments to get the all z-scores as a matrix.
 Give population parameter 1 if calculation is not for samples, 0 otherwise.

 C.corr(column_1,column_2,population) #Returns linear correlation of 2 columns chosen from the matrix.
 If no argument given, returns the correlation matrix.
 Give population parameter 1 if calculation is not for samples, 0 otherwise